Zero-dimensional extensions of amenable group actions: Principal and faithful extensions of amenable group actions

 \item Let $l=k-1$.
-For every $g$ for which $H_{l-1}g$ lies on the boundary of $S_{k}b$, in the ,,area'' (this notion will be specified below) of $H_{l-1}g$ we undo the changes made in step $l$ (within $S_{k}b$ we restore the previous content of $y_b$, and outside -- of $y_P$).
+For every $g$ for which $H_{l-1}g$ lies on the boundary of $Sb$, in the ,,area'' (this notion will be specified below) of $H_{l-1}g$ we undo the changes made in step $l$ (within $Sb$ we restore the previous content of $y_b$, and outside $Sb$ we restore the previous content of $y_P$).